As New York legal window opens, child sex abuse victims sue Catholic Church, others

 One law firm, Weitz & Luxenberg, said it would sue on behalf of 400 people under the Child Victims Act just in New York City, with plaintiffs ranging from teenagers to people in their 90s.
 Statewide, the firm said it was representing more than 1,200 people who were victims of sexual abuse as children.

-A separate group of law firms, including Seeger Weiss, said it would be representing at least 170 plaintiffs across the state, many with complaints against the Roman Catholic Church.
+A separate group of law firms, including Seeger Weiss, said it would represent at least 170 plaintiffs across the state, many with complaints against the Roman Catholic Church.

 After the one-year period expires, victims will have until the age of 55 to sue alleged abusers.

-Reporting by Matthew Lavietes and Gabriella Borter and Jonathan Allen, additonal reporting by Andrew Hay in Taos, New Mexico, writing by Jonathan Allen; editing by Scott Malone, Bernadette Baum and Jonathan Oatis
+Reporting by Matthew Lavietes and Jonathan Allen; Additonal reporting by Gabriella Borter in New York and Andrew Hay in Taos, New Mexico; Writing by Jonathan Allen; Editing by Lisa Shumaker and Rosalba O'Brien